wp-plugins/exclude-pages/readme.txt

 1. Upload `exclude_pages.php` to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
-1. Edit a post and enjoy the new rich styles in your excerpts
+1. Create or edit a page, and enjoy the frisson of excitement as you exclude it from the navigation

 == Screenshots ==